NeigeF/apogee_selection_function/README.md

 - how to include the selection function in a density model
 - and fit this model to apogee data
 - how to sample stars in apogee fields (sort of efficiently)
+- where to find the literature this work is based on

 is available as a jupyter notebook in this repository at https://github.com/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb

 if the notebook does not render here, please visit: https://nbviewer.jupyter.org/github/NeigeF/apogee_selection_function/blob/master/selection_function_ap1-2_publ.ipynb